nextbreakpoint/infrastructure-as-code/README.md

     Create a new public zone and register a new domain if you don't have one already

 The domain yourprivatedomain.com can be the same as yourdomain.com or a different one.
+A new private zone will be created to register all internal servers.

-A new private zone will be created and used to register all internal servers.
+## Install certificate

 Create or copy a valid HTTPS certificate and private key in certificates folder:

     certificates/fullchain.pem
     certificates/privatekey.pem

-The certificate must be a wildcard certificate or it must have issued for this list of domains:
+The certificate must be a wildcard certificate or it must have been issued for this list of domains:

     consul.yourprivatedomain.com
     kibana.yourprivatedomain.com